 (g) Stay Pending Appeal.
 Application for a stay of the decision of a Hearing Board pending appeal must ordinarily be made in the first instance to the Hearing Board.
+The application for stay pending appeal should be granted except when an immediate suspension has been ordered, or when no conditions of probation and supervision while the appeal is pending will protect the public.
 A motion for such relief may be made to the Appellate Discipline Commission, but the motion shall show that application to the Hearing Board for the relief sought is not practicable, or that the Hearing Board has denied an application, or has failed to afford the relief which the applicant requested, with the reasons given by the Hearing Board for its action.
 The motion shall also show the reasons for the relief requested and the facts relied upon, and if the facts are subject to dispute the motion shall be supported by affidavits or other sworn statements or copies thereof.
 With the motion shall be filed such parts of the record as are relevant.
 Reasonable notice of the motion shall be given to all parties.
-The motion shall be filed with the Appellate Discipline Commission and normally will be considered by the Commission, but in exceptional cases where such procedure would be impracticable due to the requirements of time, the application may be made to and considered by the chair of the Appellate Discipline Commission.
+The motion shall be filed with the Appellate Discipline Commission and normally will be considered by the Commission, but in exceptional cases where such procedure would be impracticable due to the requirements of time, the application may be made to and considered by the chair of the Appellate Discipline Commission or in the absence of the Chair, by any available member of the Appellate Discipline Commission.